zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

 If **paired-end sequencing** is used alignment of read pairs should be performed.
-For this a second fastq file can be provided containing the second sequencing run.
+For this a reverse read sequence fastq file can be provided containing the second sequencing run.
-> **IMPORTANT:** The order of file names must be the same as in  `@2C)` and  `@2D)` to ensure that HaSAPPy matches the correct read pairs and experiments:
+> **IMPORTANT:** The order of file names must be the same as in  `@2C)` and the forward read sequence in `@2D)` to ensure that HaSAPPy matches the correct read pairs and experiments:

 ```
-Location of input file 2 (if pair-end) (add additional lines if necessary):
+Location of input file 2 (if paired-end) (add additional lines if necessary):
 @2E)
 @2E)
 …